-- A Co-op in Jerico (more like a convienience store, but it's open later than the others)
+- A Co-op in Jericho (more like a convenience store, but it's open later than the others)

-Aside from that there is a market every Wednesday morning and a Farmers Market on the first Thursday of the month in Gloucester Green.
+There is a market every Wednesday morning and a Farmers' Market on the first Thursday of the month in Gloucester Green.
 Also, there are plenty of places to get food, especially specialty items, in the Covered Market.
 If you are interested in finding more local food, check BigBarn.co.uk.

 For information about eating out and other suppliers around Oxford, see Daily Info's Food in Oxford section.

-Buses to and from the airport are pretty regular, the Heathrow bus runs about every half an hour and the Gatwick bus runs every hour.
-Taking the train to the airport can be difficult with luggage, but it is possible, especially to Gatwick, which is the easiest because you can catch a direct train there.
+Buses to and from the airport are pretty regular; the Heathrow bus runs about every half an hour and the Gatwick bus runs every hour.
+Taking the train to the airport can be difficult with luggage, as you need to change at least once, the bus is easier as it is direct with no changes.

 For all buses make sure you have cash on you, and remember that the drivers don't always have exact change.

 For all trains, those leaving after rush hour (about 9.00 am) are cheaper and the earlier that trips are planned, the cheaper tickets that one can purchase.